bug400/capasm/NCAS.md

 Machine Instructions
 --------------------

-The machine instructions for the *CAPRICORN* CPU are as far as possible documented in section 4 of the HP-83/85 Assembler ROM manual.
+The machine instructions for the *CAPRICORN* CPU are, as far as possible, documented in section 4 of the HP-83/85 Assembler ROM manual.
 The manual is available on the [www.series80.org](http://www.series80.org) web site.

 *ncas* extends the machine instructions in the following way: